RichSaul/wearablesAccelerometerTesting/README.md

 The final-IndependentDataSet.txt file is the final, summarized version of the data that has a mean() for every mean() and std() variable reported in the original UCI HAR data set.
 There is one row for each combination of subject and activity.

-CodeBook.md describes the variables in the final-IndependentDataSet.txt and intermediate-StepFourDataSet.csv files.
+CodeBook.md describes the variables in the final-IndependentDataSet.txt.

 README.md is this file.